 Fine Young Cannibals are a prime example.
 Their debut single, “Johnny Come Home,” was released at the end of May 1985.
 I must have picked up on it from video airings, and immediately became enamored of the song and the band and the singer and the sound and everything.
 I thought Fine Young Cannibals were amazing, a sound for a new era as far as I was concerned.
 I didn’t really know that Andy Cox and David Steele came from The English Beat, a band I knew existed but had no experience with.
 I couldn’t have really said that it was the ska influence that made these songs sound like nothing else I was familiar with.
 I just knew there was something in Roland Gift’s clear, plaintive voice — and those lyrics really hit home.
 Being just a little over a year sober, the lines “What is wrong in my life / That I must get drunk every night” hit me right between the eyes.
 (The answer, by the way, is that I am an alcoholic.)
 A striking song and a video that saw a lot of play — yet on the US Billboard charts, the song only reached 76 (9 on the dance charts though).
 I would have thought this a top 20 hit at least.
 Their cover of “Suspicious Minds,” the only version of that song I care to hear,” only made the dance charts.
 Two other songs off this great album also failed to chart.
 What the hell, America?
 This despite what I felt was a huge amount of coverage in the media, particularly focused on the good looks and great pipes of Roland Gift, who seemed like he was going to be the next big thing.
 They injected a retro groove into what was then a synthpop universe, and it was a nice refreshing slap in the face.

 That first song actually came out months ahead of the album, which wasn’t released until December 1985.
 I remember buying this album on a visit to New York City in February, 1986.
 Records weren’t the most convenient thing to buy down there, in terms of carrying them around and getting them back, but we had driven down and were staying for several days with sister-in-law in Brooklyn, so getting a few records home must not have seemed a problem.
 Why do I particularly remember picking up this album on that trip?
 (I think I may even have played it while we were down there.)
 This came at a very interesting, difficult, adventurous time of life.
 My father had died just a few months before, and I was deep in a very odd, difficult grief, not knowing quite how to feel about it (and am still working that out just 35 years later).
-Still pretty much newlyweds at a bit more than two years, I had nearly a year of sobriety, trying to figure out how to fill the time that used to be spent drinking.
+Still pretty much newlyweds at a bit more than two years, I had nearly two years of sobriety as well, trying to figure out how to fill the time that used to be spent drinking.
 Musically, I had started to venture toward more classical music and was enormously enamored of Kurt Weill.

 So enamored, in fact, that we ended up staying down in New York City a couple more days than we had intended, because we found out that the Center for Contemporary Opera was putting on a little double-bill of Weill works, “Der Jasager,” a kinda preachy little piece of Brecht/Weill, and “Mahagonny Songspiel,” a much more satisfying work about a group of adventurers seeking out a paradisaical city, only to find that it is anything but.
 You may not know it, but you actually do know one of the songs from it: “Alabama Song,” to my way of thinking ruined by The Doors, came from “Mahagonny.”
 So we stayed an extra day so we could go into the city and attend this production in a Universalist church at 76th and Central Park West.